SafeG3Ar/gid-planner/README.md

 - Updated Footer, Landing, and Signout pages

 Glen:
-- Implement Password Check when user signs up.
+- Continue working on implementing Password Check when user signs up.
-- Assist with implementing Calendar and Lists
+- Assist with implementing Calendar and Lists if needed
-- Run Iroh dynamic analysis tests
+- Continue to run Iroh dynamic analysis tests
+- Change database to MongoDB Atlas for application deployment.

 Angela:
 - Managing Collections